fny/xorcist/README.md

  - [Steve Sloan](http://www.finagle.org) for his [fast_xor gem](https://github.com/CodeMonkeySteve/fast_xor) from which most of the tests are borrowed
  - [James Coglan](http://jcoglan.com) for his [guide on writing a JRuby Java extension](https://blog.jcoglan.com/2012/08/02/your-first-ruby-native-extension-java/)
+ - [Thomas Leitner](https://github.com/gettalong) for a faster pure Ruby xor implementation used in the benchmark.
  - To all [contributers](https://github.com/fny/xorcist/graphs/contributors)! :beers: